FellowsFreiesWissen/Blockchain_Pi/README.md

 ## Hardware setup

 We will describe our approach with a defined hardware list (see below).
-Everyone who is interested can change these component to test different configurations and other use cases, for example, light emission or distance measuring.
+Everyone who is interested can change these components to test different configurations and other use cases, for example, light emission or distance measuring.
 All components that we used can be found on, for example, Amazon.